From Montreal to Nairobi: Reflections on a Transformative Study Visit

 Study Visit Reflection – By Marie-Andrée Mauger Mayor of Verdun

 The training revealed the remarkable diversity of urban agriculture in Nairobi: vegetable farming, mushrooms, flowers, poultry, dairy cattle, pigs, bamboo, and permaculture.
 Gender equity was also integrated, with childcare provided and co-coordinators of both sexes appointed.
-Senior Nairobi County officials addressed participants with strong encouragement, reminding them that farming is not mere activism but a professional path to dignity, food security, and prosperity.
+Senior Nairobi City County officials addressed participants with strong encouragement, reminding them that farming is not mere activism but a professional path to dignity, food security, and prosperity.

 Day after day, trainers emphasized both technical knowledge and philosophical reflections.
 Agriculture, they reminded us, demands patience and resilience.
 From the importance of soil health and composting to innovative practices like multistorey gardens, participants were encouraged to see farming as essential not only for survival but also for business opportunities.
 Exchanges revealed skepticism about composting, but the arguments for its ecological and economic value resonated strongly.